rampantlion103/SpotOn/README.md

 # SpotOn
-An upload and download process of reconcilation spots report
+An upload and download process of reconcilation ad spot reports